Why I Became a Vegan-Feminist

 I swore the rest of the animal products off without even looking into it.
 I knew that if the dairy industry and meat industry were horror shows, the other animal industries wouldn’t be any better, and I was right.
 I became vegan and never looked back.
 I refuse to be a part of avoidable suffering.

 I experienced sexual and domestic violence in my late teen years.
-I went to the police many times over the course of several years, but not until it was too late.
+I went to the police many times over several years, but not until it was “too late.”
 I was too scared to speak out while it was happening, like many victims.
-When I finally did disclose my abuse on a semi-public scale, I faced daily rape threats, stalking, harassment, and even my family and friends received backlash, too.
-I had to start my whole life over again after one of my assailants attempted to break into my home years after his last attack.
-In fear for my life, I stayed silent, went off the grid, and moved away from a life I once knew for twenty years.
-Now, the only fear I have is the fear of not experiencing another moment of my life, so here I am.
+When I finally did disclose my abuse on a small scale, I faced daily rape threats, stalking, harassment, and even my family and friends received threatening messages, too.
+I had to start my whole life over again after one of my assailants attempted to break into my home years after we’d even spoken and almost an entire year since I left the internet.
+During this time, I feared for my life.
+I stayed silent, went off the grid, and moved away from a life I once knew for twenty years.
+Now, the only fear I have is the fear of not speaking up for women and non-human animals, so here I am.

 Life couldn’t be crueler to non-human animals or women if it tried.
 We all say we love animals, yet less than 5% of the United States population lives a vegan lifestyle.
 We all say we support women, yet less than 1% of rapes lead to a federal conviction.
 We humans who can follow this lifestyle and philosophy have a moral obligation to do so.
 With vegan options available at all major grocery stores, even the low-cost ones, the viable excuses are growing smaller and smaller.

-If a 15-year-old with a tumultuous living situation can make it happen, so can you.
+If a 15-year-old who scrubbed toilets to make it happen can make it happen, so can you.
 If you can read this blog, you can be vegan.
 You may not like it, but it’s the truth.

 Bullshit isn’t vegan, and I won’t stand for it.